 Once you have a budget you should choose a date and create a timeline.
 If you just started saving, this will help you know how long you have to save, and how much you will need to save each month to reach that goal.
-You can use a savings calculator to help understand what your monthly contribution would need to be to reach your goal.
 If the monthly contribution is too high for you to reasonably meet, you may need to adjust your timeline or consider revising your wedding budget.

 Decide Where to Keep Your Wedding Savings

-Once you have your budget and monthly contributions set, open a joint account that has a high-yield and allows you to have cash on hand for deposits and other wedding expenses.
-A free Kasasa Saver account offers a high rate and connects to your Kasasa Checking Account to make saving easier.
+Once you have your budget and monthly contributions set, open a joint account that has a high yield and allows you to have cash on hand for deposits and other wedding expenses.
+A free interest savings account offers a high rate and connects to your Palisades CU checking account to make saving easier.
 Choose from a basic checking account or a cashback or rewards checking account that will reward you for paying for wedding expenses from the account.
 You should also discuss spending from this account — will you both need to agree before spending anything or only above a certain amount?

 Automate Your Wedding Savings

 The best way to make sure you meet your goals for your wedding budget is to automate your savings.
 Setting up automatic transfers to your savings account on payday means you don’t have to think about it, and the money doesn’t accidentally get spent on something else.
 You can also enroll in online banking, which has budget tools, transaction search features, and easy transfers to help you stay on track!

 Another expense to take into consideration when creating a wedding budget is a honeymoon.
 You can plan an extravagant honeymoon if you can afford it.
 But you can also plan a low-key weekend getaway that better fits your budget.
 There are quite a few things that can help you get a great honeymoon without going overboard.